Circl3s/api-exercise/README.md

       "price": <price>
     }
     ```
-    - Modifies the product with given id, returns query result.
+    - Modifies the product with given id, returns nothing.
 - **DELETE /products/`<id>`**
     - No body.
-    - Deletes the product with given id, returns query result.
+    - Deletes the product with given id, returns nothing.

 ## Testing
 There is a [Postman collection](https://raw.githubusercontent.com/Circl3s/api-test/master/postman_collection.json) that you can import to run automatic tests.